 - Grease your 9x5 pans with pan spray, do not use butter. - Very lightly dust your work surface with flour.
 Using your bench scraper invert one of the dough pieces so the top side is face down on your work surface. - Using the flat pads of your fingers, not the finger tips, gently press and coax the round into approx. a 9 x 13 inch rectangle.
 This does not need to be exact or have perfect corners.
 You can lift the edges and corners to help guide into place.
 Your goal an even thickness throughout the rectangle, about 1/2" or less. - Take the top portion of the rectangle and fold it towards you about 1/3.
 Like a letter.
 Then fold the bottom portion up and over that first fold, just shy of lining up the edges.
 Give it a little pat and press to reinforce.
 Now turn this 90 degrees so the short end is pointed towards you. - Roll.
 Beginning at the top, using the flat part of your hands, lift the dough from the top and slowly roll down.
 Create some surface tension by pushing away from you as you complete each roll and before repositioing your hands.
 When you complete rolling, crimp the bottom seam with the heel of your hand and the sides with your fingers. - Place your finished loaf, seam side down in the prepared pan.
 Do not worry if it is shorter than the length of the pan.
 It will fill in during proofing.
-Repeat for remaining dough balls. - Now spritz the top of all the shaped loaves with water and sprinkle an oatmeal garnish on top, gently pressing on the oatmeal so it adheres to the loaf. - Cover with a tea towel to proof.
-Preheat oven to 425 degrees F.
+Repeat for remaining dough balls. - Now spritz the top of all the shaped loaves with water and sprinkle an oatmeal garnish on top, gently pressing on the oatmeal so it adheres to the loaf. - Cover with a tea towel to proof. - Preheat oven to 425dF 30-45 minutes before baking: 45+ minutes with a baking stone/steel, 30+ without.
+Time depends on your oven.
+Take notes for future bakes.